muslll/neosr/readme.md

 python train.py -opt options.yml
 ```
 Where `options.yml` is a configuration file.
 Templates can be found in [options](options/).

+> [!TIP]
-Please read the wiki [Configuration Walkthrough](https://github.com/muslll/neosr/wiki/Configuration-Walkthrough) for an explanation of each option.
+> Please read the wiki [Configuration Walkthrough](https://github.com/muslll/neosr/wiki/Configuration-Walkthrough) for an explanation of each option.

 ## features